bpanel-org/bpanel-docs/docs/api-reducers.md

 __NOTE__: The state in bPanel is kept immutable using the [`seamless-immutable`](https://www.npmjs.com/package/seamless-immutable) library.
 Read more about their API in the docs to learn how to update the state.

+## Redux Store in bPanel
+The accepted convention for reducers and the application state in bPanel is for top level store, e.g. `node`, `chain`, etc., to be representative of the state of your bcoin node.
+So if a plugin wants to retrieve the chain height, or update it based on an event, you know you can access it from `state.chain.height`.
+For plugin specific reducers, there is a special `plugins` store you can use.
+See `reducePlugins` extension below which also helps avoid naming collisions.

 ## Available Reducers:
 ### `reducePlugins`
 This is a "catch-all" reducer.
 Its initial state with no plugins is simply an empty object and